Is it Worth it to Use Booking.com?

 You can cancel your reservation.
 But please pay very close attention to the cancellation terms before you book anything.
 They will vary based on where you book and also what kind of room you book.

-I once had to cancel a major trip, which meant I had to cancel several reservations I had booked with a flexible rate (free cancellation) but had also pre-payed for.
+I once had to cancel a major trip, which meant I had to cancel several reservations I had booked with a flexible rate (free cancellation) but had also pre-paid for.
 I received a full refund for each and every one in a timely manner.
 No problems at all.

 I’ve seen bad reviews about Booking.com on the internet.
 Should I be concerned about using them?